 With just a bit of spare time spent in the right places, you can maximize the benefits of social media for your firm.
 The benefit?
 Attracting new clients, showcasing your best services, and staying engaged in your community.
 Contrary to popular belief, you can do this without wasting potentially-billable hours.
 With a solid social media strategy in place, you can efficiently and effectively share the information you need and maintain contact with your audience.
-Here’s some of the best social media tips for law firms in 2019.
+Here’s some of the best social media tips for law firms.

 Why is law firm social media important?